Period integrals of hypersurfaces via tropical geometry: Construction of sphere cycles

 We also have $\trop \lb f \rb(n) \geq \mu_w(n)-2\kappa$.
 From these, we can see that $\lc w \rc \cup L_\kappa^n$ is a subset of $J_{3\kappa}^n$.
 Again, since $3\kappa<k_0$ and $\scrT$ is a triangulation, we have

 We obtained the claim. \end{proof}

 \begin{remark} In \cite[Section 5.2]{MR4194298}, they also take a constant $\kappa>0$ that plays the same role.
-Concerning the above (2), they take a constant $\kappa>0$ so that $L_\kappa^n$ is linearly independent for any $n \in N_\bR$.
+The above (1) and (2) in \pref{lm:kappa} correspond to the conditions (i) and (ii) in \cite[Section 5.2]{MR4194298} respectively.
+Concerning (2), they take a constant $\kappa>0$ so that $L_\kappa^n$ is linearly independent for any $n \in N_\bR$.
 To be precise, this is not possible in general also in the setup of \cite{MR4194298}.
 For instance, consider the case where $d=1$, $w=0$, and